 This was the email I received from my school in Miami, Florida, expecting me to find a way home to Houston, Texas by March 22, 2020.
 Keep in mind, this is the beginning of the spring semester of my freshman year, so I just paid part of my tuition and my friends and I had just returned to campus from spring break.
 So, my funds to go home were close to nonexistent.

 Luckily, one of my friends owns an old pickup truck and invited me to live with her in Tampa.
-However, most of my belongings stayed behind since there was no space and I couldn’t afford a storage space.
+However, most of my belongings stayed behind on campus since there was no space and I couldn’t afford a storage space.
 Then, considering that both of my grandparents, who I live with, are out of work due to COVID-19 and retirement, I had to wait three weeks until they finally had enough money to pay for my flight home.

 I worried about being quarantined at the airport, as well as my grandparents’ overall health and safety as they both have weakened immune systems.
 So, everyone was nervous, including me, because I had to travel across states to get home.